 Available-for-sale financial assets are non-derivatives that are either designated as available-for-sale or are not classified as financial assets at FVTPL, loans and receivables or held-to-maturity investments.
-The Group designated equity security as available-for-sale financial assets on initial recognition.
+The Group designated an equity investment as available-for-sale financial assets on initial recognition.